dscho/xkcd/content/comics/2021-8-20-news-story-reaction.md

 Cueball: What a loss for humanity.

 Cueball: My first kiss was in the aisle of a J.C.
-Penny{{sic}} that had a poster of the Mona Lisa on the wall, so this is hitting me especially hard.
+Penny{{asic}} that had a poster of the Mona Lisa on the wall, so this is hitting me especially hard.

 [Caption below the panel]